 Requesting an amendment

-Any person can ask the Council to initiate an amendment process.
-If the amendment includes land that the applicant does not own, they must get written permission from all landowners affected by the proposed amendment.
+Anyone can ask for an amendment.
+If the amendment includes land that the applicant does not own, they must get written permission from all affected landowners.

-If you wish to apply for an amendment to the Planning Scheme, you will need to document how the proposal supports the objectives of planning under the State legislation, and meets State policies and Council objectives.
+To apply for an amendment to the Planning Scheme, you need to show how the proposal supports the objectives of planning under the State legislation, and meets State policies and Council objectives.

-Approving an amendmentThe Council decides whether or not to proceed with a draft amendment.
-If we decide not to proceed with the draft amendment, the applicant can request a review of the decision by the TPC.
+We decide whether or not to proceed with a draft amendment.
+If we decide not to proceed with the draft amendment, the applicant can request a review of the decision by the Tasmanian Planning Commission (TPC).

-The TPC makes the final decision on the amendment request and it has the power to approve, modify or reject the amendment.
+The TPC makes the final decision and it has the power to approve, modify or reject the amendment.

-For more information visit the Tasmanian Planning Commission website (external link).
+For more information visit the Tasmanian Planning Commission website.

-There is an initial fee for the Council to assess an amendment request and in case we decide to initiate the amendment, then a further fee is payable to advertise the draft amendment and take it through the rest of the process.
+There is an initial fee to assess an amendment request and, if we decide to initiate the amendment, a further fee is payable to advertise the draft amendment and take it through the rest of the process.

 Fees are also payable to the TPC if a request is initiated.
-For more information please refer to the fees register (PDF).
+For more information please refer to fees and charges page.